I’m releasing a new Professional Services Marketing Assessment. Here’s what makes it different and why it’s important.

 - Culture: The firm does not reward the client centricity, sales prowess, or intellectual capital development behaviors properly, if at all.

-- Market Focus: The film lacks focus (markets, clients, solutions) and allows its individual practices to race in opposite directions in pursuit of individual growth.
+- Market Focus: The firm lacks focus (markets, clients, solutions) and allows its individual practices to race in opposite directions in pursuit of individual growth.

 - Brand: The firm focuses on building awareness of its brand instead of its relevance.